 “I love to support people in flourishing from their authentic inner core.
 My vision is a humanity in which each person expresses his or her genuine, individual way of being – with an open heart and inner fire – thus being an inspiring contribution to the greater whole in a natural and relaxed way.“

-Born in Vienna in 1963, I took part in meditation courses already at the age of 15 and dealt with questions of authentic contact and deeper meaning of life.
+Born in Vienna, I took part in meditation courses already at the age of 15 and dealt with questions of authentic contact and deeper meaning of life.

 Various trainings in Humanistic & Transpersonal Psychotherapy (incl. bodywork) and Integral Coaching as well as many years of mindfulness practice have given me a deep understanding of healing, inner growth, relationship skills and leadership qualities.